apache/airflow/docs/howto/operator/custom-operator.rst

                 print(message)
                 return message

-The above operator can now be used as follows:
+You can now use the derived custom operator as follows:

 .. code:: python